groupon/artemisia/docs/components/teradata.md

  Extract data from Teradata to HDFS/Hive.
-The hadoop task nodes directly connect to Teradata nodes (AMPs) and the data from Teradata is loaded to HDFS/Hive with map reduce jobs processing the data in hadoop and extracting them from Teradata.
+The hadoop task nodes directly connect to Teradata nodes (AMPs) and the data from Teradata is loaded to HDFS/Hive with map-reduce jobs processing the data in hadoop and extracting them from Teradata.
 This is the preferred method of transferring large volume of data between Hadoop and Teradata.

  This requires TDCH library to be installed on the local machine.
 The target can be either a random HDFS directory